DrorEttlingerLevy/DrorEttlingerLevy.github.io/_posts/2025-03-06-groundwater_contamination.md

 title: '10 Months Later, and Our Water Is Still at Risk'
 date: 2025-03-06
 permalink: /posts/2025/02/groundwater_contamination/
+image: /images/blog/blog060325.jpg
+preview: >
+  10 months have passed and the groundwater crisis remains unresolved.
+Floodwaters risk contaminating our aquifer, and time is running out for effective remediation.
 ---

 Update from today – 10 months have passed and the groundwater contamination crisis, not very far from where I live, remains out of control.